 The Fall: Our Identity Lost

-First, is important to see that when Adam and Eve were tempted, they were tempted into receiving a new identity outside of the person of God.
-Instead of worshiping and loving God (which ultimately leads into becoming like Him), they wanted to become like gods themselves so that they could become worshiped and loved instead (I mean why else would you want to become a god right?).
+First, it is essential to see that when Adam and Eve were tempted, they were enticed into receiving a new identity outside of the person of God.
+Instead of worshipping and loving God (which ultimately leads into becoming like Him), they wanted to become like gods themselves so that they could become worshipped and adored instead (I mean why else would you want to become a god right?).

 Second, though becoming a god happened in some sense, it wasn’t what they expected.
 The moment they put their trust or faith into the created thing (the serpent) rather then the Creator God, they recognised their shame and sin and tried desperately to cover it up using fig leaves (Gen 3:7).
 What this ultimately means is that the promise was empty.
 There is always a catch when it comes to idolatry.

-For although they knew God, they did not honor him as God or give thanks to him, but they became futile in their thinking, and their foolish hearts were darkened.
-Claiming to be wise, they became fools, and exchanged the glory of the immortal God for images resembling mortal man and birds and animals and creeping things (Rm 1:21-23).
+For although they knew God, they did not honour him as God or give thanks to him, but they became futile in their thinking, and their foolish hearts were darkened.
+Claiming to be wise, they became fools and exchanged the glory of the immortal God for images resembling mortal man and birds and animals and creeping things (Rm 1:21-23).

 Paul has two things in mind here.
 Though I believe that he had Adam and Eve in the back of his mind, I also think that he has the entire state of humanity at the tip of his pen.
-We have all worshiped creation instead of Creator.
-All of us have received a different identity because we worship idols instead of worshiping God who gave us life and purpose.
+We have all worshipped creation instead of Creator.
+All of us have received a different identity because we worship idols instead of worshipping God, who gave us life and purpose.